 The following procedure will help make the pick-up of children easier and safer for all concerned.
-Parents coming into the building to pick up children must pull into the parking lot along the playground and park their cars in a designated parking space.
-If you do pull into a parking spot during dismissal, expect that you not be able to leave until 3:30 due to increased activity at that time.
+Parents coming into the building to pick up children must pull into the parking spot along the playground and park their cars in a designated parking space around the perimeter of the school.
+If you do pull into a parking spot in the parking lot during dismissal, expect that you will not be able to leave until 3:30 due to increased activity at that time.
 Parents who wish to wait in their cars for their children should do the following:

 - 1. Pull into the parking lot from Sixth Street and form a single file line of cars along the curb. - 2.
-The teacher in charge will have children waiting at the side entrance. - 3.
+Children will be called down from their classroom in the order parents arrive. - 3.
 Children will be allowed to get into cars as directed by school staff. - 4.
 Proceed out of the parking lot by turning left onto Fifth Street.
 Be aware that many children walking home may be crossing on the sidewalk in front of the exit driveway on Fifth Street.
 Never back up in the car line. - 5.
 Give school buses on Fifth Street the right-of-way. - 6.
 Do not leave your car unattended in the car line during arrival and dismissal times. - 7.
 Adhere to all parking signage and restrictions.
-Trinity Catholic will not be responsible for parking tickets.
+Trinity Catholic will not be responsible for parking tickets. - 8.
+Parents who pick up their children by car are asked to be in the car line between 3:00 and 3:15 pm.